-During the Biblical times, healing leprosy was a great miracle, like raising someone after death or healing a man born blind.
+During biblical times, healing leprosy was a great miracle, like raising someone after death or healing a man born blind.
 When Jesus healed 10 lepers in one instance, it manifested his Messianic appearance.
 Only one among the cured lepers returned to Jesus to express his gratitude and worship towards God.
 Though the Jews despised the Samaritans, Jesus praised the grateful Samaritan.
 His attitude towards Jesus led him to his salvation, which the other nine missed.
 We are indebted to God and many others in our growth and sustenance.
 Let us be grateful to them and express that in our life.

 (Luke 17:11) On the way to Jerusalem, Jesus was passing along the border between Samaria and Galilee, and (12) as he entered a village, ten lepers came to meet him.
 (13) Keeping their distance, they called out to him, “Jesus, Master, have pity on us!”
 (14) Then Jesus said to them, “Go and show yourselves to the priests.”
 Now, as they went their way, they found that they were cured.
 (15) One of them, as soon as he saw he was healed, turned back praising God in a loud voice, and (16) throwing himself on his face before Jesus, he gave him thanks.
 This man was a Samaritan.
 (17) Then Jesus said, “Were not all ten healed?
 Where are the other nine?
 (18) Was no one found to return and give praise to God but this foreigner?”
 (19) And Jesus said to him, “Get up and go your way; your faith has saved you.”

-(Luke 17:11) On the way to Jerusalem, Jesus was passing along the border between Samaria and Galilee, and…
+(Lk 17:11) On the way to Jerusalem, Jesus was passing along the border between Samaria and Galilee, and…

-Since the Jews were not on good terms with the Samaritans, the Jews from Galilee used to bypass Samaria when they traveled to Jerusalem.
+Since the Jews were not on good terms with the Samaritans, the Jews from Galilee used to bypass Samaria when they travelled to Jerusalem.
 For that, they used to cross River Jordan and travel south on the side of the river and cross back to Jericho to reach Jerusalem.
-According to Luke’s gospel, Jesus was traveling through Samaria and Galilee that was the border between the two.
+According to Luke’s gospel, Jesus was travelling through Samaria and Galilee that was the border between the two.
 A mixed group of lepers living there sought Jesus’ help.
 He was on his last trip to Jerusalem for his self-sacrifice there.
-Some scholars believe that Jesus had escaped from the Jewish leaders to that area after raising Lazarus from the dead (John 11:54) because his time for self-sacrifice according to the timeline of his Father had not yet arrived.
+Some scholars believe that Jesus had escaped from the Jewish leaders to that area after raising Lazarus from the dead (Jn 11:54) because his time for self-sacrifice according to the timeline of his Father had not yet arrived.
 Then he was returning to Jerusalem to accomplish his redemptive mission.

-(12) … as he entered a village, ten lepers came to meet him.
+(12) … as he entered a village, ten lepers came to meet him

 The evangelist does not mention the name of the village because it was in between the Jewish and Samaritan provinces and so an insignificant one.
-Such a village was suitable for the lepers to live, because they were outcasts from the Jewish community and had formed as a mixed group of Jews and Samaritans.
+Such a village was suitable for lepers because they were outcasts from the Jewish community and had formed as a mixed group of Jews and Samaritans.

-When the lepers were outcasts as unclean from their family and society, they felt isolated and lost their social and financial status.
-They had no means for their living.
+When the lepers were labelled as unclean and cast out by their family and society, they felt isolated and lost their social and financial status.
+They had no means of livelihood.
 The lepers might even lose their hope in life and faith in God.
 So, regardless of their past status, all the lepers become equal.
 Thus, the Jewish and Samaritan lepers became one team of “unclean” or “untouchables” for mutual support.
-While keeping a legal distance from the community, they used to hang around the village as beggars to get food and other necessities of life from their sympathetic family members or any kindhearted villagers.
-We find a similar union of lepers in 2Kings 7:3, where four lepers were at a city gate during the time of Prophet Elisha.
+While keeping a legal distance from the community, they used to hang around the village as beggars to get food and other necessities of life from their sympathetic family members or any kind hearted villagers.
+We find a similar union of lepers in 2 Kings 7:3, where four lepers were at a city gate during the time of Prophet Elisha.

-Stood at a distance from him.
+Stood at a distance from him